stanfordnlp/CoreNLP/doc/segmenter/README-Arabic.txt

   java -Xmx64g -Xms64g edu.stanford.nlp.international.arabic.process.ArabicSegmenter -withDomains -trainFile atb+arz-withDomains-train.utf8.txt -serializeTo my_trained_segmenter.ser.gz

-By default, the model is trained with L2 regularization.
-Using L1 regularization will decrease the model file size dramatically, with a usually negligible drop in accuracy.
-To use L1 regularization, add the options

-  -useOWLQN -priorLambda 0.05

 Warning: training with lots of data from several domains requires a lot of memory and processor time.
 If you have enough memory to fit all of the weights for the entire dataset in RAM (this is a bit less than 64G for ATB1-3
-+ BN + ARZ), training will take about a month of processor time.
++ BN + ARZ), training will take about ten days of single-threaded processor time.
 This can be parallelized by adding the option

   -multiThreadGrad <num_threads>